-Danielle Hogan [she/her] is an artist, writer, educator and community collaborator.
+Danielle Hogan [she/her] is an artist, writer, educator from Canada.

-In 2016 Danielle coined the term femaffect, a word to specifically address an affect (feelings that “stick”.
-Ahmed, S. 2004) that has been feminized in Western cultures, either intentionally or unintentionally, to be understood as negative or ‘less than’.
+In 2016 Danielle came up with the new term femaffect, a word to specifically address an affect (feelings that “stick to us”.
+Ahmed, S. 2004), which has been feminized in Western cultures, either intentionally or unintentionally, to be understood as negative or to suggest that something is ‘less than’.

 Of Irish, Italian and French settler ancestry, Danielle lives as a guest, near Sitansisk [Saint Mary’s) New Brunswick, which sits on the unceeded and unsurrendered territory of the Wolastoqiyik, Peskotomuhkati, and Mi’kmaq Peoples.

-Danielle’s first book, on the art of New Brunswick weaver Nel Oudemans, is due out in 2024.
+Her first book, LIGHT and MATERIAL: Weaving and the Work of Nel Oudemans, is due out before Christmas 2024.

 For more detailed CV